-Diversity of International Student Population and their Reasons for Choosing New Brunswick
+Diversity of International Student Population and their Reasons for Choosing New

+Brunswick

-Students from different countries make up the diversified international student community of New Brunswick's post-secondary institutions.
-India is the leader, although the Philippines leads the public colleges.
-International students choose New Brunswick because it is viewed as an affordable and high-quality study destination.
+Students from different countries make up the diversified international student community of the public colleges.
+International students choose New Brunswick because it is viewed an affordable and high-quality study destination.
 Factors such as program diversity, cost of study, and program quality all play a role in their decision.